IronFoundry/dea_ng/WINDOWS.md

 * Download a 32-bit Ruby Dev Kit from http://rubyinstaller.org/downloads/ and extract to `C:\RubyDevKit`.
 This directory may be changed, but the examples in this document assume this location.
 There is no need to add this to the `PATH`.

-* Create the ASCII text file `C:\RubyDevKit\config.yml` with the following contents:

-        ---
-        - C:/Ruby193

-* Open a `cmd` window to validate dev kit installation and enable dev kit:
+* Open a `cmd` window to initialize and validate dev kit installation and enable dev kit:

         C:\>cd \RubyDevKit

+        C:\RubyDevKit>ruby dk.rb init
+        [INFO] found RubyInstaller v1.9.3 at C:/Ruby193

+        Initialization complete!
+Please review and modify the auto-generated 'config.yml' file to ensure it contains the root directories to all of the installed Rubies you want enhanced by the DevKit.

         C:\RubyDevKit>ruby dk.rb review
         Based upon the settings in the 'config.yml' file generated